Fossil Pokémon

 Anorith

-Next, we have Anorith, an old shrimp animal that can be recovered from the Claw Fossil in Ruby, Sapphire and Emerald.
+Next is Anorith, an ancient shrimp-like creature that can be found in the Claw Fossil in Ruby, Sapphire, and Emerald.

 8. Cranidos